4sarathbabu/UDTNSim-Documentation/docs/source/mobilitymodels.rst

 ==========================

 The mobility models followed by nodes form an influential factor in determining the performance of any DTN.
-This section describe different mobility models that are integrated in UDTNSim and the ways to edit them to develop new mobility models.
+This section describes different mobility models that are integrated in UDTNSim and the ways to edit them to develop new mobility models.